beplaya/Nit/README.md

 Therefore, you do not need to switch from "nit" to "git" for any command.
 You can always use "nit"!

 ## Commands
-  b  --->  discoverBranch
+  b  --->  DiscoverBranch
-  cob  --->  createAndCheckoutBranch
+  cob  --->  CreateAndCheckoutBranch
-  st  --->  status
+  st  --->  Status
-  fb  --->  createAndCheckoutFeatureBranch
+  fb  --->  CreateAndCheckoutFeatureBranch
-  dev  --->  checkout develop
+  dev  --->  Checkout develop
-  push  --->  push
+  push  --->  Push
-  fci  --->  make a commit on feature sfci  --->  stage and make a commit on feature derge  --->  merge develop into current branch upderge  --->  update develop and merge develop into current branch ci  --->  commit help  --->  help browse  --->  browse jira stage  --->  stage sts  --->  status -s nerver  --->  start nerver describe  --->  describe comments  --->  comments qci  --->  quick stage and commit with a generated message "['currentBranch'] quick commit."
+  fci  --->  Make a commit on feature qfci  --->  Quick stage and make a commit on feature derge  --->  Merge develop into current branch upderge  --->  Update develop and merge develop into current branch ci  --->  Commit help  --->  Help browse  --->  Browse jira stage  --->  Stage sts  --->  Status -s nerver  --->  Start nerver describe  --->  Get JIRA description comments  --->  Get JIRA comments qci  --->  Quick stage and commit with a generated message "['currentBranch'] quick commit."

 ##Nerver
 Nerver is a background process that connects to JIRA enabling commands like ```nit describe``` and ````nit comments```.